-Susan's style is heavily influenced by these early Texas artists, especially her grandmother.
-Like her predecessors, she prefers to experience the landscape first-hand and often paints en plein air (on location).
-Her focus has been on the Texas Hill Country, as well as landscapes from her travels throughout Europe and the Southwest.
+Susan's style is influenced by these early Texas artists, especially her grandmother.
+Like her predecessors, she prefers to paint from life and often paints en plein air.
+Her focus has been figurative work as well as landscapes from her travels throughout Europe and the Southwest.
 “Painting on-site brings so many other elements to a piece.
 The work is the result of my reaction to what I’m experiencing in the moment – the temperature, the wind, the light, indescribable qualities that come out in the painting.
 I’m more concerned with capturing the spirit of a place and my response to it rather than the exact color or duplication of what I see.”

-She is a member of Oil Painters of America, American Impressionist Society, Outdoor Painters Society and The National League of American Pen Women.
-She lives in Dallas with her husband Rob, four year old son Tres, a cat and a border collie named Sudie.
+Susan was born in Dallas, Texas, where she currently resides.
+She is a member of Oil Painters of America, American Impressionist Society, American Women Artists, Outdoor Painters Society and she is a founding member of Tutti i Lunedi, a plein air group documenting Dallas historical sites.
+She lives in Dallas with her husband Rob, eight year old son Tres, a border collie named Sudie and two cats.